RCOSDP/weko/docs/usersguide/tutorial/install.rst

 .. _install_invenio:

-Install Invenio
+Install WEKO3
 ===============

-Now that all the prerequisites have been set up in :ref:`install_prerequisites`, we can proceed with the installation of the Invenio itself.
+Now that all the prerequisites have been set up in :ref:`install_prerequisites`, we can proceed with the installation of the WEKO3 itself.
 The installation is happening on the web node (192.168.50.10).

-We start by creating and configuring a new Invenio instance, continue by populating it with some example records, and finally we start the web application.
+We start by creating and configuring a new WEKO3 instance, continue by populating it with some example records, and finally we start the web application.
 This can be done in an automated unattended way by running the following scripts: